32 Leadership Lessons From Peloton, Beautycounter, Omnicom, And More

 Let Down Your Guard

-“When people feel like they can talk freely and really be themselves, it makes it easier to collaborate.” —Male Gavet, COO, Compass
+“When people feel like they can talk freely and really be themselves, it makes it easier to collaborate.” —Maëlle Gavet, COO, Compass

 Don’t Overthink